The Monadnock Folklore Society is managed by a volunteer Board of Directors.

 Bruce Myrick is the Board’s longest serving Director, having joined in 1987.
 He was a founding member of the Nelson Village Dancers, and is Treasurer of the Friends of the Wapack Trail.
 He works as an engineer at Corning in Keene.

 Lisa Sieverts has been an MFS Director since 2004.
 She has been dancing since 1967 and calling dances since 1994.
 She also can often be heard in Nelson on Monday nights.
 She is a New Hampshire Council on the Arts Traditional Folk Artist.
 She is owner of Facilitated Change, an independent project management consultancy.
-She is also Adjunct Lecturer at Marlboro College Graduate Center, Brattleboro, Vermont, and Northeastern University, Boston, Massachusetts.
+She is also Adjunct Lecturer at Harvard Extension, Boston, Massachusetts.

 Val Van Meier joined the MFS Board in 2003, where she serves as the chair of the scholarship committee.
 She is a Morris Dancer with Harrisville Women’s Morris, a Doula with Cheshire Medical Center, a Girl Scout leader in Nelson, and has worked as a high school youth leader and real estate appraiser.